cujomalainey/ant-arduino/README.md

 ## Hardware

 For development and general tinkering I highly recommend using an Arduino that has 2 serial ports, such as the Arduino Leonardo.
 The reason is the ANT Radio requires serial port access and it is useful to have another serial port available for debugging via the Arduino serial console.
+Also it is easier to use a 3.3V arduino than to use a level shifter

-* Arduino Leonardo (recommended)
+* Teensy 3.2
-* Arduino UNO R3 (single serial port)
+* Pro Mini 3.3V
-* Arduino Pro (single serial port)
+* Trinket 3.3V

 ANT radios come in multiple models, but this driver is designed to only support the following: